texttechnologylab/duui-uima/duui-languagedetection/README.md

 # xlm-roberta-base-language-detection

-The parser uses the following model: https://huggingface.co/papluca/xlm-roberta-base-language-detection
+The parser uses the following modell: https://huggingface.co/papluca/xlm-roberta-base-language-detection

 To use this parser, you can add the docker image like this as a DUUI Component.